 ICE Raids Texas Technology Company, Arrests 280 On Immigration Violations

 Immigration and Customs Enforcement arrested 280 employees at a technology repair company in Collin County, Texas, on charges of working in the United States illegally.
-It's the largest worksite raid in the country in nearly 10 years, an Homeland Security Investigations official said.
+It's the largest work site raid in the country in more than a decade, according to a Homeland Security Investigations official.

-The raid came after a Homeland Security investigation into CVE Technology Group in Allen, Texas, which refurbishes and repairs cellphones and other consumer electronics.

-In a statement, Katrina Berger, Special Agent in Charge in HSI Dallas, said her office received tips that the company may have knowingly hired undocumented immigrants and that "many of the individuals employed at CVE were using fraudulent identification documents."
+ICE's Homeland Security Investigations division received tips that the company — CVE Technology Group — may have knowingly hired undocumented immigrants and that several workers were using fraudulent identification documents, said Katrina Berger, special agent in charge in HSI's Dallas office.

-Hiring irregularities found during an HSI audit of CVE's I-9 forms confirmed those tips.
+Hiring irregularities found during an audit of the company's I-9 forms confirmed those tips.
+CVE hasn't responded to media requests for comment.

+Federal hiring laws require that employers have new hires fill out I-9 forms.
+The laws perform "necessary and common sense functions," Berger said at a news conference Wednesday afternoon.

+"They ensure U.S. citizens and legal U.S. residents are hired for jobs in the U.S.," Berger said.
+"They also ensure that illegal workers are not preyed upon or paid less than the going wage or otherwise coerced or cheated or subjected to unsafe working conditions without any means of complaint."

 The largest workplace raid to ever take place in the U.S. was in Postville, Iowa, in May of 2008, where almost 400 undocumented workers were arrested.